Alice Elizabeth Doherty: Exhibition

-Doherty was born in Minneapolis, Minnesota with a condition known as hypertrichosis lanuginosa.
-Although this condition is very rare, other individuals were known for their similar appearances: Fedor Jeftichew ("Jo-Jo the Dog-faced Man"), Stephan Bibrowski ("Lionel the Lion-faced Man"), Jesús "Chuy" Aceves ("Wolfman"), and Annie Jones ("the bearded woman").
-Hypertrichosis has many different variations, including differences in causation.

-She was exhibited by her parents as a sideshow attraction from as early as the age of two.
+Doherty was exhibited by her parents as a sideshow attraction from as early as the age of two.
 Later she was presented commercially by her mother and Professor Weller's One-Man Band throughout the Midwestern United States.
 She was consistently shown as a standalone exhibit in store front exhibitions.
 By the time she was five years old, her hair grew to about 5 in, eventually increasing to about 9 in by the time she was a teenager.
 Doherty was never interested in entertainment, but continued to perform to support her family, anxiously awaiting retirement.

+Death

-She retired from the entertainment business in 1915 and died of bronchial pneumonia in Dallas, Texas, on June 13, 1933, aged 46.
+Doherty retired from the entertainment business in 1915 and died of bronchial pneumonia in Dallas, Texas, on June 13, 1933, aged 46.